This Ginger Sesame Tofu Stir Fry is coated in a deliciously sticky sauce – plus, I'll show you the secret to getting that perfect crispy tofu!

-- Yellow onion – red onion, shallots, white onions are all great substitutes for yellow onion.
+- Yellow onion – red onion, shallots and white onions are all great substitutes here.

-- Zucchini – if you’re not a fan of zucchini, feel free to leave it out entirely and replace it with any veggie of your choice!
+- Zucchini – if you’re not a fan of zucchini, feel free to leave it out entirely or replace it with any veggie of your choice!

 - Red pepper – any bell pepper colour can be used in this recipe.

 - Green onions – scallions are also a great garnish.

 - Sesame seeds – black or white sesame seeds would both work.

 - Soy sauce – tamari or coconut aminos are great alternatives to soy sauce.